 Judas: Bioshock creators’ new game – Trailer, gameplay & everything we know

-Judas is the next game from BioShock creator Ken Levine, here’s everything we know about this new shooter all in one place.
+Judas, the next game from BioShock creator Ken Levine, is starting to take shape.
+From our first gameplay snippets to a rundown on its player-driven narrative, here’s everything we know about this new shooter all in one place.

 If you’re longing to play something similar to BioShock then rejoice, Ken Levine is working on a new game.
-Judas was revealed at the 2022 Game Awards and while the game looks very different from the underwater horror franchise, there’s definitely some BioShock DNA in there.
+Judas was first revealed at the 2022 Game Awards and while the game looks strikingly similar to the underwater and sky-high horror franchise on the surface, there’s far more to it than first meets the eye.

 Like Levine’s former work, Judas is a “single-player, narrative first-person shooter” and while colorful, the game’s first trailer shows off some wonderfully dark and violent themes.
-This time the action is set in space on a failing spaceship where the inhabitants are starting to all go mad.
+This time the action is set in space on a failing ship where the inhabitants are starting to revolt.
 The player will need to make and break alliances with different characters and factions to stay alive.

 Contents

-The powers reminded us of Plasmids from BioShock.
+The powers in Judas remind us of Plasmids from BioShock.

 Does Judas have a release date?